diogoff/trackml-100/README.md

 As a result of this step, we will have a `tracks.csv` file of about 206.1 MB.
 This is the file that can be submitted to Kaggle.

 ## Fun facts

+_"When you're a hammer, everything looks like a nail."_